ambmaree/ambmaree/README.md

 - 👀 I’m interested in python and C# programming
 - 🌱 I’m currently learning to programming
 - 👌 I'm a beginner to programming at only 17 years old, just started learning last year
-- 💞️ I’m looking to collaborate on nothing because I have no friends.
-I collab with anyone as long as you pull your weight and the project is reasonable
+- 💞️ I’m not looking to collaborate just yet.
+I'm a beginner to programming and won't be much help.
 - 📫 How to reach me: don't.
 Leave me alone LOL

 <!---